648 Missing The States

 - If it rains tomorrow, I am going to be really bummed.

-This small restaurant was run by Mexican people who didn't
+This small restaurant was run by Mexican people who didn't speak any English.

 Here, 'run by' can be replaced with 'managed by.'
 Notice the following: